Hibiscus Syrup (3 Ingredients)

 Simple homemade hibiscus syrup being poured into a glass of iced tea.

-• Hibiscus syrup is a simple syrup (liquid sugar) made with sugar, water, and hibiscus tea.
-It’s easy to make a batch of the syrup at home in less than 10 minutes.
+Hibiscus syrup is a simple syrup (liquid sugar) made with sugar, water, and hibiscus tea.
+My recipe makes it super easy to make it at home in less than 10 minutes.
+Use hibiscus syrup in iced teas and lemonades.

 • This recipe makes one cup of hibiscus syrup, which is enough to sweeten about 8 drinks.